 Diners, Drive-Ins and Dives

-Start your morning off right with a home-style breakfast and an ocean view at the Kure Beach Diner.
-The diner prides itself on its timeless, neighborhood vibe and offers breakfast favorites from pancakes to omelets and biscuits.
-It also serves lunch and dinner options including burgers, sandwiches, fresh seafood platters and salads.
+Start your morning off right with a home-style breakfast and seaside views at Ocean View Restaurant.
+The restaurant prides itself on its timeless, neighborhood vibe and offers traditional breakfast favorites from pancakes to french toast and biscuits.
+It also serves lunch options including burgers, fried chicken and more.

 Fuel your afternoon or evening with a burger from Kure Beach favorite Beach House Burgers.
 The seasonal shack offers fresh-to-order classic American fare including BLTs, French fries and the infamous Double ET – two patties with everything.
 Beach House Burgers offers a seasonal walk up and take out, right next to the Kure Beach Fishing Pier.